vlang/v/README.md

 Installing V: [github.com/vlang/v#installing-v-from-source](https://github.com/vlang/v#installing-v-from-source)

 ## Key Features of V

 - Simplicity: the language can be learned in less than an hour
 - Fast compilation: ≈100k — 1.2 million loc/s
 - Easy to develop: V compiles itself in less than a second
 - Performance: within 3% of C
-- Safety: no null, no globals, no undefined behavior, immutability by default
+- Safety: no null, no globals, no undefined behavior, and immutability by default
 - C to V translation
 - Hot code reloading
 - Powerful UI and graphics libraries